 Implementation: The teacher or peer helper presents a set of three visual representation flash cards and then presents one word flash card.
 The special education student matches the word to the picture by stating the word verbally and then placing the presented flash card on the correct picture.
-The implementer will begin the activity by providing the special education student has correctly matched the word to picture on five separate teaching occasions in a row the implementer should fad displaying the word card without a verbal prompt.
+The implementer will begin the activity by providing the special education student with a verbal prompt of the word.
+Once the special education student has correctly matched the word to picture on five separate teaching occasions in a row the implementer should fad displaying the word card without a verbal prompt.
 When the special education student has again successfully matched the word to the correct picture on five separate teaching occasions the word should be considered mastered.